Odewale-Emmanuel/Uptick-Week_5/README.md

 ## Frontend Deployment

-The frontend of this application is hosted on Vercel.
-You can access it at:
+The frontend of this application is hosted on Vercel and is now live!
+You can access the app at:

 [**https://starknote.vercel.app/**](https://starknote.vercel.app/)